HOW DOES ONE KEEP GOD’S LAWS?

 The question is: Are Christians under the Ten Commandments, or are they not?
 And if not, what law are they under, if any?

-This is an important issue in our day, in that because of the defining of Divine grace as a way of having fellowship with God while we continue to yield to the sinful nature, sin abounds in the Christian churches.
+This is an important issue in our day, because sin abounds in the Christian churches due to defining Divine grace as a way of having fellowship with God while we continue to yield to the sinful nature.
 In fact, the idea of conviction of sin sometimes is viewed as being a relic of the dark ages.

 The issue of whether Christians are free to sin is of double importance because we now are entering the spiritual fulfillment of the Jewish Day of Atonement, in which the Holy Spirit is pointing out the sins in us and giving us the strength to confess them and renounce the practice of them.

-Perhaps the first concept we must understand is that the Ten Commandments are part of the Law of Moses and have no authority over believers in Christ who count themselves as dead with Christ on the cross, and raised with Him to walk in the newness of resurrection life.
+Perhaps the first concept we must understand is that the Ten Commandments are part of the Law of Moses, and have no authority over believers in Christ who count themselves as (1) dead with Christ on the cross, and (2) raised with Him to walk in the newness of resurrection life.

 The Apostle Paul urged us to count ourselves dead.
 We may regard our being dead as a figurative expression of some sort.
-However, God regards us as actually dead to the world and requires that we behave accordingly.
+However, God regards us as actually dead to the world, and He requires that we behave accordingly.

 The second concept we must include in our thinking is what is meant by the new covenant.
 Does it mean the Ten Commandments are written in our mind and heart, or does it mean the eternal Law of God, of which the Ten Commandments are an abridged version, is written in our heart?

 “This is the covenant I will make with them after that time, says the Lord.
 I will put my laws in their hearts, and I will write them on their minds.”
 (Hebrews 10:16)